Sebastian Bach: Skid Row (1987–1996)

 Skid Row initially formed in the mid-1980s with lead vocalist Matt Fallon fronting the group, and they began playing at various clubs around the New Jersey area.
 Fallon left the band in 1987, leaving Skid Row in search of a lead vocalist.
 Bach was spotted singing at rock photographer Mark Weiss's wedding by Jon Bon Jovi's parents, who subsequently approached him and suggested he get in touch with their son's friend, Dave Sabo, who was looking for a lead vocalist for his band.
 Bach was wary of joining another US-based band after briefly being a member of Detroit's Madam X. Upon hearing Skid Row's demo tapes, however, Bach flew to New Jersey to audition and became the up-and-coming band's lead vocalist in early 1987.

-Skid Row achieved commercial success in the late 1980s and early 1990s, with its first two albums Skid Row (1989) and Slave to the Grind (1991) certified multi-platinum, the latter of which reached number one on the Billboard 200.
+Skid Row achieved commercial success in the late 1980s and early 1990s, with its first two albums, Skid Row (1989) and Slave to the Grind (1991), certified multi-platinum, the latter of which reached number one on the Billboard 200.
 The band's third album Subhuman Race (1995) was also critically acclaimed.

 Bach has received criticism for a photo, taken in 1989, in which he is wearing a T-shirt reading "AIDS Kills Fags Dead", a play on the tagline at the time for the insecticide Raid, "Raid Kills Bugs Dead".
-In a 2003 interview, he stated about the controversy, "That was really stupid and wrong for me to wear that for one-half hour in my life.
-What nobody brings up is in 2000, when I was in 'Jekyll & Hyde,' and at an auction for Broadway Cares, I donated $12,000 of my own money to fight AIDS."
+In a 2003 interview, he stated about the controversy, "That was really stupid and wrong for me to wear that for one half-hour in my life.
+What nobody brings up is in 2000, when I was in Jekyll & Hyde, and at an auction for Broadway Cares, I donated $12,000 of my own money to fight AIDS."

 Following disagreements over musical material and infuriating Bolan, Bach was fired from the band in 1996.
-However, rumors circulated that he had left the band due to his other band-mates believing they should not play as an opening act for Kiss.
-Band-mate Rachel Bolan also had a side project, a punk band Prunella Scales who were playing at the same time as the planned Kiss show.
+However, rumors circulated that he had left the band due to his other bandmates believing they should not play as an opening act for Kiss.
+Bandmate Rachel Bolan also had a side project, a punk band, Prunella Scales, who were playing at the same time as the planned Kiss show.
 The rift between Bach and the other band members subsequently led to his leaving Skid Row.
 Four years later, Skid Row was one of the opening acts for the 2000 Kiss Farewell Tour, without Bach.